chikeen/CGSW/INSTALL.md

 This option bundles CGSW and its dependencis in one directory which can then be moved around freely on the system.

-> TODO: Not yet available, WIP
+> Not yet available, WIP

 ## Option 2: library build (advanced)
 This option involves building CGSW on its own, linking against pre-existing dependencies(Eigen, NTL and GMP) on the system.